(I)

 “As true as a piece of paper may be.” whispers my grandfather, no longer sure of anything.

-“Where is Mornard now?” asks Téllez after scrawling a second copy of the letter for private referencing.
+“Where is Mornard now?” asks Téllez after scrawling a second copy of the letter, for private referencing.

-“We’re keeping him upstairs, come.”
+“We keep him upstairs, come.”

 Rebecca Solnit speaks about the anguish of the butterfly, whose body must disintegrate and reform to move forward.
-I believe that Sylvia Ageloff must have gone through a similar metamorphosis after she arrived at the hospital.
+I believe that Sylvia Ageloff went through a similar metamorphosis after arriving at the hospital.
 A sea of tears and hatred, she would have killed Jacques on the spot was it not for the nurses who got in the way.
-Possessed by absolute distress, Sylvia’s trembling fingernails began to tear off her clothes.
+Possessed by absolute distress, Sylvia’s trembling fingernails began to tear off her own clothes.
 To shed a life that included Jaques, she had to reshape her skin, her very existence, into one where he wasn’t.

 Sylvia still doesn’t know that Jacques has been living many lives for quite some time, his current one the shadow of a shadow of a man called Ramón Mercader.

-By that time, all the cards are laid on the table.
+By that time all the cards are laid on the table.
 Leon Trotsky dies the next day.
 Fate stands up, reaches for its hat, and leaves the room with a grin.

 Photo: Family archive, but probably by Enrique Díaz.
 Tellez at the back.
 Mercader on the bed.
 My grandfather is the doctor.